 Hi.
 Call me Bob

 As a senior in 1981, Miss Shay let me borrowed the media class's Pentax camera to shoot the high school basketball game.
-I was quite embarrassed after developing the film the next day, every shot was either blurry, out of focus, too dark, or too bright.
+I was quite embarrassed after developing the film.
+Every shot was either blurry, out of focus, too dark, or too bright.
 Luckily, Miss Shay let me borrow the camera again.

 And that was the start of my storied sports and news photojournalist career, winning a few awards at newspapers like the Spencer Daily Reporter, the Iowa Falls Times-Citizen, and the Waterloo Courier.
-I then moved to California and work as a photography assistant and refining my craft.
+I then moved to California and worked as a photography assistant and refining my craft.

-In 1997, I moved to Bangkok, Thailand to work as a freelance photographer.
+In 1997, I moved to Bangkok, Thailand, and worked as a freelance photographer.
 There was never a dull moment.
 I had my own Internet cafe.
 I also founded Bangkok Jungle, and we covered the music scene in Bangkok.
 And I also met my wife there, and we had a son.
 Harry is half Thai.

-In 2009, My family has since returned to the USA and have settled in historic Saint Joseph, Missouri.
+In 2009, My family have since returned to the USA and have settled in historic Saint Joseph, Missouri.
 St. Joseph is famous for being the jump-off point for the Pony Express.
 Did you know that the Pony Express was only in business for one year?
 The outlaw Jesse James also died here.
 You can still see the bullet hole from when Bob Ford shot him.

 My other interests include screenwriting, military history, F1 and GT3 racing, flight simulators, and visiting air museums.
 I love film and TV and a good mystery.

 Contact me if you would like to work together.
 I am available for...